-In 2014, Han Bin began his residency as a soloist at the CHAPELLE MUSICALE REINE ELISABETH inBelgium.
-He was highlighted in several solo appearances including the Music Chapel Festival Beethoven at Flagey (Brussels) in collaboration with pianist MARIA JOAO PIRES, Festival Musical du Brabant Wallon at the Chateau de La Hulpe, Korean Cultural Center of Belgium, and la Maison de la Musique at the Danieli Museum.
+Since 2014, Han Bin has been performing as a soloist at the Chapelle Musicale Reine Elisabeth in Belgium.
+He has been highlighted in solo appearances including the Music Chapel Festival Beethoven (Flagey, Brussels) in collaboration with pianist Maria Joao Pires, Festival Musical du Brabant Wallon (Chateau de La Hulpe), Korean Cultural Center of Belgium, and BOZAR of Brussels.

 The 2017-2018 season marks the beginning of Han Bin's Artist-in-Residence collaboration with the CASCO Phil, including a New Year's concerto tour of Belgium with maestro Benjamin Haemhouts.
 Han Bin has also most recently appeared as guest soloist with orchestras including the Orchestre Royal de Chambre de Wallonie (Mons, Belgium), Thornton Symphony under the baton of Maestro James Conlon, Springfield (MO), Torrance, Palisades, Brentwood and Huntsville Symphonies.